httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 agent will include the cookie in the Cookie header field when making HTTP requests to site.example, www.site.example, and www.corp.site.example.
-(Note that a leading %x2E ("."), if present, is ignored even though that character is not permitted, but a trailing %x2E ("."), if present, will cause the user agent to ignore the attribute.)
+(Note that a leading %x2E ("."), if present, is ignored even though that character is not permitted.)
 If the server omits the Domain attribute, the user agent will return the cookie only to the origin server.

 WARNING: Some existing user agents treat an absent Domain attribute as if the Domain attribute were present and contained the current host name.
 For